Contact Us

 Analogue to Digital Telecare Programme – What do you need to know?

-TSA, the voice of Technology Enabled Care, have released a checklist which buyers and commissioners should follow to ensure the transition is seamless.
-Some of the most important things from the checklist but not limited to includes:
+TSA, the voice of Technology Enabled Care, has released a checklist which buyers and commissioners should follow to ensure the transition is seamless.
+Some of the most important things from the checklist includes:

-1. Requirement Consensus – Stakeholders must review their desired outcomes to ensure they work in order to satisfy the IT, Security and Health and Safety Teams
+1. Requirement Consensus – Stakeholders must review their desired outcomes to ensure they work to satisfy the IT, Security and Health and Safety Teams

 2. Soft Market Testing – Buyers and commissioners must explore what is available on the market to understand what digital telecare company will best suit their local authority’s needs